-What Is multiband Limiter & How Does It Work?
+What Is a multiband Limiter & How Does It Work?

 A multi-band limiter is a signal processor used for mastering that divides the frequency spectrum into independent bands.
 You will be able to split your spectrum by staging a crossover between the bands.
 This plugin is used to get a smoother limitation and avoid distortion or saturation when limiting.